MicrosoftDocs/fabric-docs/docs/data-science/tutorial-power-bi-measures.md

 ---
-title: Tutorial: Extract and calculate Power BI measures from a Jupyter notebook (preview)
+title: 'Tutorial: Extract and calculate Power BI measures from a Jupyter notebook (preview)'
 description: This article shows how to use SemPy to calculate measures in Power BI datasets. ms.reviewer: mopeakande
 reviewer: msakande